-IEAC by email prior to joining their meeting (May 13) OCASC by email prior to joining their meeting June - Finalize revisions to OCDSB Police Involvement in August 2021 Schools policy based on stakeholders' feedback September Presentation of final policy to COW 14, 2021 is chart, please note: e materials, reports or resources that will be distributed to stakeholders, either in advance or at the session; by constraints such as necessary deadlines, availability of stakeholders; and e timelines for communicating the outcome/related decisions reached to those consulted.
-THE RESULTS OF THE CONSULTATION AND THE RATIONALE OF THE FINAL DECISION BE CATED TO ALL CONTRIBUTORS TO THE PROCESS?
-(Check all that apply) COMMUNICATED TO ALL CONTRIBUTORS TO THE PROCESS?
-(Check all that apply) Email circulation School / principal communications / newsletter Letter distribution Website (schools and/or OCDSB sites) Letter of Transmittal to committee/Board Media reports Other Please describe: The Ottawa Police Service will initially be engaged during the development of the preliminary findings and recommendations in Phase 1.
+IEAC by email prior to joining their meeting (May 13) ○ OCASC by email prior to joining their meeting S SOASS by email phor to joining their meeting June - Finalize revisions to OCDSB Police Involvement in August 2021 Schools policy based on stakeholders' feedback September 14, 2021 Presentation of final policy to COW In filling out th is chart, please note: e materials, reports or resources that will be distributed to stakeholders, either in advance or at the session; by constraints such as necessary deadlines, availability of stakeholders; and etimelines for communicating the outcome/related decisions reached to those consulted.
+The second secon THE RESULTS OF THE CONSULTATION AND THE RATIONALE OF THE FINAL DECISION BE CATED TO ALL CONTRIBUTORS TO THE PROCESS?
+(Check all that apply) COMMONIC CATED TO ALL CONTRIBUTORS TO THE PROCESS?
+(Check all that apply) circulation School / principal communications / newsletter Letter distribution Letter of Transmitted to committee /Poord Modic reports Letter of Transmittal to committee/Board Media reports Other Please describe: The Ottawa Police Service will initially be engaged during the development of the preliminary findings and recommendations in Phase 1.
 The findings and recommendations of the draft report will be shared with the Police prior to presentation to COW in April 2021.
 The finalized report will be posted on the OCDSB website, and shared widely with stakeholders through a targeted media outreach strategy.
 Revised policy will be communicated out as per activities listed in section 8.
 The approved policy will be shared with key groups consulted during Phase 1 and Phase 2 electronically and an opportunity to participate in a virtual meeting.
-OTHER 10.
+OTHER Official 10.
 ESTIMATED COSTS FOR THE CONSULTATION (i.e. advertising, facilities, interprepration, translation, materials): Facilitation costs = \$15,000